 Emily May Armstrong is a geneticist with a genetic disease, specialising in building conversations around disability and scientific understanding in modern life.

-I specialise in drawing together lived experiences of disability with scientific research, whilst advocating for accessibility and disability rights in science.
+I draw together lived experiences of disability with scientific research, whilst advocating for accessibility and disability rights in science.
 I balance important topics with humour and levity, whilst helping audiences consider how disability and genetics affect their lives.
 I also offer a number of consultancy services, lectures, workshops, and social media and events management for the sciences.